OUR STORY

 When we started this project, we never imagined it would grow to become what it is today.

-In 2013, 20-year-old creator of novelty Peregrine Church learned about super-hydrophobic coatings from a video online, and he began to brainstorm creative uses for the material.
+20-year-old creator of novelty, Peregrine Church, learned about super-hydrophobic coatings from a video online, and he began to brainstorm creative uses for the material.

-Since super-hydrophobic coatings repel water and keep surfaces dry, and since concrete changes color in the rain, Peregrine thought he might be able to use the super-hydrophobic coating to create hidden messages that only appear on rainy days.
+Since super-hydrophobic coatings repel water, keeping surfaces dry, and most concrete darkens in color in the rain, Peregrine thought he might be able to use the super-hydrophobic coating to create hidden messages that only appear on rainy days.

 He presented his idea to local organization The Awesome Foundation, who awarded him a $1,000 grant to begin experimenting his concept.
 Peregrine used the grant money to purchase a variety of super-hydrophobic coatings and began to make small tests near his home.